musikalbeat/ics161_Game1/index.md

 ## Adjusting Animations
 The previous version used only 1 animation change when jumping, making the player look stiff.
 I haven't use the Animator much, but after messing with some of the settings the player now have a jump up animation and a falling animation.

+## Level Selection and Save System
+Usually platformers include a menu to select stages to re-attempt.
+I decided it would be a neat feature and that I could also use it to test out a save system.
+The save system would record the current stage the player last stopped at and also record the stars collected per stage after they touch the goal.